LukaB25/BeeFriend/README.md

 ## Testing

+### Back-End Testing
+- I created automatic backend tests for all of the views while building a Django Rest Framework API, making sure all of them are working.
+- While creating and after finishing with the DRF API, but before creating the Front-End I performed manual tests, making sure all of the CRUD functions are working, storing and updating the data and not throwing any errors.
+- There were no errors and functions were working properly, during the build I made minor changes to the friends and chat serializers in order to be able to extract necessary data for the front end.
+- CRUD functionalities are secured by using permissions that allow changes or deletion only to owners; owners and friend in friend request instances; otherwise users have just read opriton, except for chats and messages where only sender and recepient in the chats can view or change chats
+- Error and response handling is in place and responds to frontend requests

+### Front-End Testing
+- Frontend is working perfectly, necessary data is being displayed to the user, error handling is in place to handle no data from the backend or possible errors in user interaction.
+- User can see relevant messages as a response using short term auto close alerts (React Toastify) to: successful registration, login or logout, adding a new post, editing existing post, sending a message, and possible errors.

 |           Action            |        Expectation                           | Outcome |
 | :-------------------------: |   :-------------------------------------:    | :-----: |
 |           Homepage        |   The homepage loads on page start        |  Pass   |